It isn’t often that going to college in Stillwater, Oklahoma, represents a move to a much bigger city.

 “I had a lot of support and a lot of people went out of their way to make everything possible for me,” Anderson said.

-In a vacuum, moving from Junction City, Arkansas, to Stillwater, Oklahoma, might not seem life-changing, but for Anderson, it was just the beginning of a journey that would have him traversing the world.
+In a vacuum, moving from Junction City, Arkansas, to Stillwater, Oklahoma, might not seem life-changing, but for Anderson, it was just the beginning of a journey that would soon have him traversing the world.

-“James is example of what believing in yourself and never giving up can lead to,” Mason said.
+“James is example of what believing in yourself and never giving up can lead to,” Helbling said.
 “The legacy he left behind is about more than basketball, and it will last longer than any of us will know.”

 LIFE AS A COWBOY

 By the time Anderson had made it to Stillwater, he had developed a prominent national reputation for a player from such a small city, and that pattern would continue during his time as a Cowboy.